lubiah/rehype-highlighter/README.md

 Type: `Boolean` (True or False)

 Becareful about the spelling of `spaceSubstitution`.
-This option online applies to inline code.
+This option only applies to inline code.
 Svelte strips multiple whitespaces from elements and this can affect how your code is rendered when you choose to highlight inline code.
 What this option does is that, when you set it to true, it replaces every whitespace with it's html entity `&nbps;`, this way, your whitespace is not stripped and it's rendered.